geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/done.rst

 #. **Challenge:** Create a new style and classify the roads based on their scale rank using expressions in a single rule instead of multiple rules with filters.

 #.
-This exercise requires looking up information in the user guide, the search tearm *recode* provides several examples.
+This exercise requires looking up information in the user guide, the search term *recode* provides several examples.

    * The YSLD Reference :ref:`theming functions <ysld_reference_functions_theming>` provides a clear example.